Homogeneous Riemannian manifolds with non-trivial nullity: Preliminaries and basic facts

 \subsection{Homogeneous flat spaces}

 \

-In this section we will prove the well known result that any connected transitive Lie subgroup of the isometry group of $\mathbb{R}^n$ must contain a pure translation.
-As it will become clear in the following sections, the constructions and techniques presented here can be easily adapted to homogenous space with non-trivial nullity.
+The main purpose of this section is to prove the well-known result that any connected transitive Lie subgroup $G$ of the isometry group of $\mathbb{R}^n$ must contain a pure translation.
+Moreover we will prove that any isometry of $\mathbb{R}^n$ that commutes with all the elements of such a group $G$ must be a translation.
+As it will become clear in sections \ref{homogeo}, \ref{sec61} and \ref{LTA} (the following sections), the constructions and techniques presented in the proofs of the following lemmas (here) can be easily adapted to homogeneous spaces with non-trivial nullity.